 As Lucario catches up to Sir Aaron, he reveals that he’s no longer Lucario’s master nor is he allied with the Queen or the Kingdom anymore.
 As Lucario tries to make sense of Aaron’s seeming betrayal, Aaron recalls Lucario into the crystal on his staff before running away.
 I like the added bit of the staff shaking after Lucario is inside of it.
 Either it’s a nod to how Pokeballs shake when a capture is in progress or it’s showing that Lucario is so upset by Aaron’s actions that he’s actually causing the staff to shake.
 I prefer the latter.

 The two armies converge, Pidgeot appears and seems fine, so that’s good.
 Ho-Oh turns out to be a Mew in disguise, and Pidgeot returns Aaron’s staff to the queen.
 Suddenly, the Tree of Beginnings and all of the crystals across the land glow green.
-The story is then narrated by a woman who is telling her daughter a story as the scene turns into a storybook.
+We then get narration by a woman who is telling her daughter a story as the scene turns into a storybook.
 She explains that Aaron went to the Tree of Beginnings and did….something with Mew that caused peace to fall over the land.
-The armies lost the hatred in their hearts and left the land, and the kingdom was restored.
+The armies lost the hatred in their hearts, left the land, and the kingdom was restored.
 Sir Aaron was forever memorialized as the hero of the land.

 We then get our title screen, which, despite some iffy CGI on Aaron’s staff, weird animation effects on the text and holding on shots for too long, is a pretty nice intro.
 I like when they showed the evolution of certain aspects of technology through time.